Natural Resources

 Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground):

-0 to 5 percent is typical on stable areas.
+Bare ground is typically less than 5 percent in areas that have entered the stabilized phase.
 On areas under the early development phase, 50 to 80 percent bare ground may occur. -

 Number of gullies and erosion associated with gullies:

-None typical, however limited headcutting may form after high runoff or flooding events.
+Typically, none, however limited head cutting may form after high runoff or flooding events.
 Existing gullies should be stabilized with good vegetative cover.
 Severe downcutting results in a shift to the Badlands Terrace ecological site. -

 Extent of wind scoured, blowouts and/or depositional areas:

-None typical on stable areas, but limited deposition may occur after major runoff or flooding events.
+Typically, none on stable areas, but limited deposition from water may occur after major runoff or flooding events.
 Major deposition can occur on areas under the early development phase, especially adjacent to badlands. -

 Amount of litter movement (describe size and distance expected to travel):

 Litter of small and medium size classes will move after average to high rainfall events.
-Litter does not travel far, typically being trapped in small bunches by the extensive vegetative cover.
-Litter movement may be fairly extensive after major runoff or flooding events. -
+Litter does not travel far (less than 6 inches) typically being trapped in small bunches by the extensive vegetative cover.
+After heavy rainfall events, small woody material may move up to 1 foot (30.5 cm) and fine litter may move up to 3 feet (0.91 m).
+Litter transport in early development areas can be significantly higher. -

 Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values):